handrake/krocks/README.md

-# KRocks: Simple redis-like embedded key-value store implemented on RocksDB
+# KRocks: Simple redis-like embedded key-value store

 Currently, Redis String, List, and Set are implemented for the following commands.
+All commands are atomic operations using [RocksDB OptimisticTransactionDB](https://github.com/facebook/rocksdb/wiki/Transactions).

 ## String
 - GET